The Day the Earth Stood Still: Plot

-When a flying saucer lands in Washington, D.C., the United States Army quickly surrounds it.
-A humanoid emerges and announces that he comes "in peace and with good will".
-When he unexpectedly opens a small device, he is shot and wounded by a nervous soldier.
-A tall robot emerges from the saucer and quickly disintegrates the Army's weapons.
-The alien orders the robot, Gort, to desist.
-He explains that the now-broken device was a gift for the President of the United States that would have enabled him "to study life on the other planets".

-The alien, Klaatu, is taken to Walter Reed Army Hospital.
-After surgery, he uses a salve to quickly heal his wound.
-The Army is unable to enter the saucer (its entrance is closed, and the ship is made of an impervious metal); Gort stands outside, silent and unmoving.
+After a flying saucer lands in the National Mall in Washington, D.C., the United States Army quickly surrounds it with soldiers and tanks.
+A humanoid in a spacesuit emerges, announcing that he comes "in peace and with good will".
+While the alien is opening a small metallic device, he is shot and wounded by a nervous soldier.
+A large robot emerges from the saucer and quickly disintegrates the soldiers' weapons, including tanks.
+The alien, Klaatu, orders the robot, Gort, to desist.
+Klaatu explains that the now-broken device was a gift for the President of the United States "to study life on the other planets".
+The injured Klaatu is taken to Walter Reed Army Hospital for surgery, after which he uses a salve to quickly heal his wound.
+The Army is unable to open or blast its way into the saucer.
+Gort stands outside, silent and unmoving.

-Klaatu tells the President's secretary, Mr. Harley, that he has a message that must be delivered to all the world's leaders simultaneously.
-Harley tells him that in the current world situation this is impossible.
-Klaatu proposes that he will spend time among ordinary humans to better understand their "unreasoning suspicions and attitudes".
-Harley rejects the proposal, and Klaatu remains locked in his hospital room.
+The President's secretary, Mr. Harley, visits Klaatu, who relates that his message must be delivered to all world leaders simultaneously.
+Harley says this is impossible in the current world situation.
+When Klaatu proposes spending time among ordinary humans to better understand their "unreasoning suspicions and attitudes", Harley rejects the proposal, and Klaatu remains locked in his hospital room.

-Klaatu is able to escape and stays in a boarding house using the name Mr. Carpenter ("Maj.
-John Carpenter"), adopted from a dry cleaner's suit tag.
-Among the residents are young widow Helen Benson and her son Bobby.
-Klaatu becomes a mentor to Bobby, while Helen's suitor, Tom Stevens, becomes jealous of the stranger.
+Escaping, Klaatu acquires a suit and a valise from Walter Reed Hospital; the laundry ticket on the jacket sleeve says "Maj.
+Carpenter", and the initials on the valise are L.M.C.
+He rents a room at a boarding house, saying that his name is Carpenter.
+Among the residents are a young widow, Helen Benson, and her son, Bobby.
+Helen's boyfriend, Tom Stevens, becomes jealous of the stranger.

-The boy takes Klaatu on a tour of the city, including a visit to his father's grave in Arlington National Cemetery; Klaatu learns that most of the dead are soldiers killed in wars.
-They also visit the Lincoln Memorial.
-Klaatu asks Bobby, "Who is the greatest living person?"
-Bobby suggests Professor Barnhardt.
-They visit the scientist's home, but he is out; Klaatu is able to enter and sees that Barnhardt's blackboard is covered with equations (attempting to solve the Three Body Problem).
-Klaatu adds to them and, after being discovered by the housekeeper, leaves his contact information.
+Bobby takes Klaatu on a tour of the city, including the Lincoln Memorial and a visit to his father's grave in Arlington National Cemetery; Klaatu learns that most of the dead are soldiers killed in wars.
+When Klaatu asks Bobby, "Who is the greatest living person?", Bobby suggests Professor Barnhardt.
+Visiting the scientist's home, they find him away.
+Peering through a window, Klaatu sees Barnhardt's blackboard is covered with equations (an attempt to solve the three-body problem).
+To "leave a calling card", Klaatu opens the locked French windows and enters the room to correct the equation, giving his contact information to the housekeeper.